-If you are concerned about changes in memory, thinking, behavior, or mood, in yourself or someone you care about, contact your primary care physician (PCP).
-They will perform a physical exam and discuss your symptoms.
+If you’re concerned about changes in memory, thinking, behavior, or mood, in yourself or someone you care about, contact your primary care physician.
+They will perform a physical exam and discuss your symptoms, and assess your mental status.
 Your doctor may order tests to determine if there is a physical cause for your symptoms, or refer you to a specialist.
-They will assess your mental state.

 Find a Doctor